manticoresoftware/manticoresearch-backup/README.md

 We recommend installing [manticore-executor](https://github.com/manticoresoftware/executor), and in that case, the script will use a custom-built PHP binary with all required extensions to run.

-The final script is a PHP Phar archive that can be run with [PHP](https://php.net) version of `8.1.10` that contains the next extensions:
+The final script is a PHP Phar archive that can be run with [PHP](https://php.net) version of `8.1.11` that contains the next extensions:

-- lz4
+- zstd
 - Phar
 - Posix